Seurat Guided Clustering Tutorial

 plot1 + plot2

-We can see that the predicted labels and manually anotated labels match up pretty well.
+We can see that the predicted labels and manually annotated labels match up pretty well.
 Your choice of reference data and parameters can be used to further fine-tine the predicted labels.
 Here we used a bulk reference data set but a single-cell reference data that is well-annotated set could be used as well.

 Finally, always make sure to save your data.